rraj12345/Kulturehire_Data_Analyst_Internship/README.md

 - **Work Under Abusive Manager**: Willingness to work under an abusive manager.
 - **Daily Working Hours**: Number of hours the respondent expects to work daily.
 - **Frequency of Full Week Break for Work-Life Balance**: How often the respondent expects a full week break for balance.
-- **Factors for Productivity and Happiness at Work**: Elements contributing to the respondent’s productivity and happiness at work.
-- **What would frustrate you at work?**: Factors that could cause frustration for the respondent at work.

 ## Busniess Question to Solve for Data Analysis
 ---